Kobe

 Flexible (no reservations required; inquire at Reception Desk)

-Workshop & Demonstration: “Let’s Try Thatching!”
+Workshop & Demonstration: “Let’s Try Thatching!” *Online registration starts from September 25.

 Date & Time